richardchankiyin/airflowclusterdemo/testcases/README.md

   "state": "queued"
 }
 ```
 2. Wait for 15 seconds and check the status of dag_run_id.
-This should be "success"
+The status is expected to be **success**
+Result:
 ```
 richard@richard-linux-mint:~/airflowclusterdemo/masternode$ ./check_run_dag.sh usindexsourcing usindexsourcing_2023101120401697028026
 {